BassamHafez/KFC/README.md

-#KFC Restaurant is a responsive web page made using html, css, js and some plugins
+#KFC Restaurant is a responsive web page made using html, css with few js code.